The Anatomy of a for Loop

 The

-loop creates an iterator from the iterable using the built-initer()
+forloop creates an iterator from the iterable using the built-initer()function.It calls the iterator's

 I won't test you on what you read just yet!
 We'll go through these steps in detail soon.